Photo Essay of the 10,000 Monks in Chiang Mai, Thailand

 By 10 AM the streets were returned to normal and there were no signs that such a large gathering had taken place.
 All that is left are images, memories and a reminder of how transient life is so we had better live it to the fullest every day.

-You can see more images at my Flicker Page by clicking here
+You can see more images on my Portfolio Page by clicking here